ehzawad/linearALgebra/README.md

 > LINUX build only

-    GUI is coming in future possibly, Abrar
+    GUI is coming in future possibly

 ## First clone the repo
 > then go to the project directory and build and run